 With the milkshake done, I moved onto cake.
 An obvious choice around here.
 There’s nothing small about this cake, either in stature or taste.
 It’s the kind of cake you’d want to usher out on special occasions.
 While the bake is hardly challenging, there are a couple of steps if you want to take it up a notch.
 The idea was sparked by a 2 ingredient cake recipe, using melted ice cream and self-raising flour.
 I haven’t tried it yet, but figured First Choice Dairy Dessert is basically the same deal as melted ice cream.
 Here’s what I did.

 Hard pressed to waste the chocolate egg, I melted the shattered pieces and added it to the cake batter, along with Chocolate flavoured dairy dessert.
 Chances are slim that you’d have a giant chocolate egg lying around, so a good quality dark chocolate is your best bet.
 After a quick 20 minute oven time, the cakes are done.
-The cheat’s mousse recipe, is stupid easy.
+The cheat’s mousse recipe, is ridiculously easy.
 The secret is marshmallows.
 Pile everything into a saucepan and whisk until melted.
 Add a tot or two (go for two), of rum and some whipped cream.
 Even if you don’t make the cake, the mousse on it’s own is a spoon-ably good dessert.

 If you’re wondering about cloud frosting, as the name suggests, it’s light as air and dreamy.
 From now on, this is the only way I’m going to be making chocolate frosting.
 It’s sweet but not sugary, as many buttercreams tend to be.
 Try use 70% chocolate if you can, one that hints at darkly roasted cocoa beans.
 Finish with chocolate drizzle and call it a day.
 A very good day, at that.
 So good in fact, Feedfeed added this cake to it’s list of best chocolatey bakes!

 PS Post shoot – Cake eaters appear from nowhere.
 Slithers turned into slices.
 Average life expectancy of a Dark chocolate mousse cake = 12 hours.